Travel Guide: Best Things to do in Manila Ocean Park – Oceanarium

 ’til next time!

-Visiting Manila Ocean Park on summer season was very challenging.
+Visiting Manila Ocean Park on summer season was very challenging and exhausted.
 This was the time I carried tons of weight from the gadgets, child kits and stuff and even carrying the baby.
-After that day, I was so exhausted I want to go back the hotel and rest all throughout.
-With the stress I got from the Oceanarium walk, nothing can compare from a child’s smile — her adventures and encounters with the sea animal.
+With the stress I got from the Oceanarium walk, nothing can compare from a child’s smile — the adventures and encounters with the sea animal.
 Not to mention, dropping by Luneta Park and tryin’ hard to fly a giant kite after the MOP walkathon.

 Rates: Adult (Regular) Php 400 Kid Php 350